AngelaQYang/fast-trips_dwell_time_model/README.md

 This repository suggests dwell time model specifications for bus systems in the Puget Sound Region (King County Metro) and the San Francisco Bay Area (Muni, operated by the San Francisco Municipal Transportation Agency, SFMTA).
-For other bus transit operators and non-bus transit modes, an inferred dwell time specification is suggested based on the Transit Capacity and Quality of Service Manual (TCQSM)
+For other bus transit operators and non-bus transit modes, an inferred dwell time specification is suggested based on the Transit Capacity and Quality of Service Manual (TCQSM).

 Model specification recommendations balance estimation robustness and reasonableness while retaining desired policy levers.